 How is Mexico Coping?
 The Good.

-The Mexican government has set guidelines.
+The government has set guidelines for the coronavirus in Mexico.
 In many places, you can see precautions being taken and they are much appreciated.
 Some of these precautions include:

 - Face masks are required when interacting with people outside your home.